 How is Hand Surgery for Trigger Finger Performed?

 This is an outpatient procedure typically performed under local anesthesia to numb the hand and fingers.
 A Bergen County plastic surgeon will make a small scalpel incision or use a needle to release (cut into) the tendon sheath of the affected finger(s) or thumb.
 This releases the pulley (ligament) so that the tendon will no longer get stuck.

 A skilled NJ plastic surgeon will place the incision so that it is hidden in one of the creases of the hand.
 Once healed, the sheath becomes larger providing more space (a larger tunnel) for the tendon to move through, allowing the finger to move freely and smoothly once again.

-Risks of Trigger Finger Hand Surgery
+Risks and Recovery of Surgery

 Complications include infection, bleeding and risks common to all surgical procedures, but are exceptionally rare in this type of hand surgery.
 Depending upon the patient’s overall health and case details, specific additional risks may apply, which the Northern NJ hand specialist will explain before the procedure is scheduled.